flavors-js/flavors/README.md

 If no other special properties are specified then it can be simplified to [simple object export](#object-export) or [function export](#function-export).<br>
 Function accepts two parameters:
 - extended configuration object
-- object with the following properties:
+- object with the additional information:

 ```javascript
 {